nebari-dev/nebari-docs/docs/docs/how-tos/upgrade-kubernetes-version.md

 This upgrade process bumps the version of the control plane along with all node groups.

 :::warning
 Upgrading the kubernetes version of the node groups will cause downtime so please plan accordingly.
+We also recommend [backing up your data](./manual-backup.md) before starting this upgrade process.
 :::

 :::warning